++char

 > `(list @)`"foobar"

-~[102 111 111 98 97 114]
+~[102 111 111 98 97 114]++tarp

 Parsed time

-: day, hour, minute, second and a list of @ux
+The time component of a date: day, hour, minute, second and a list of @ux

 for precision.